lasyapan/Third_Eye/README.md

 # To Do

 - Respond to update requests via SMS
-- Better automatic refreshing (Right now, it just refreshes every few seconds)
+- Updating the website's values better (Right now, it just refreshes the page every few seconds)
 - Adding the ability to view several users' data under one account/multiple accounts

 # Screenshot of Website